- Review: Artilect Formation 3L Jacket – Watch out, Arc’Teryx! - November 28, 2023

 - High price

 The Arc’Teryx of Norway- Nørrona offers that clinical, professional, and refined look.
 If you’re fond of the minimalist design which is a no-frills approach towards serious gear, then Norrona is worth looking into.
+All their stuff is seriously high-performing and well-made.
+In the USA you can find Nørrona at Moosejaw

 Too, the Kvinnherad, Finnskogen, and Recon lines from Norrona are equivalent to Arc’Teryx LEAF lineup without the credentialed barrier of entry for direct purchase.
 Otherwise the Trollveggenand and Falketind designed for mountaineering and ice climbing will be great choices to look into.